marksong0917/BookstoreREST/README.md

 ## Usage

-Register Account - Working

-## Contributing

-No
+Running npm start on both servers will automatcally open the website for usage

 ## Known Issues / TO-DOs

-Registering - Fixed
-Logout - Fixed
+Authentication with Logout - Working
-Login - Fixed
+List Books - Working
+New Book - Working
+Delete Book - Working

 Book Archive is not displaying any books to user Id